The data science community exists to:

 - working with policy and operations to understand where data science can improve services for users

-- deciding how to deploy data science at scale
+- deploying data science at scale

 You can use the following online spaces to discuss data science related issues: